 Shopify is quite a straightforward platform with an intuitive interface and easy-to-manage tools.
 But before you get to setting up your store there is one more step to take.
 You need to log in to the Shopify admin panel, of course.

 Sounds like an easy job, but it may be a bit tricky for those new to Shopify.
 Why?
 Because the login process depends on your role.
 Thus, the procedures are different for logging as developers and partners.
-And then you might also need to log into your customers' accounts.
+And then you might also need to to assist them with different requests.

 But don't worry, we've got you covered.
 In this guide, you'll learn all the necessary details about Shopify login.